giaaaa0121/Fourmeme-bot/Readme.md

 Before you begin, ensure you have the following installed and configured:
 - [🟢 Node.js v22.15+](https://nodejs.org/en/download)
 - 🌐 A BNB Chain RPC endpoint (the default public RPC can be used)
-- 🔑 A funded wallet private key (BNB for gas and swaps)
+- 🔑 A funded wallet private key

 ### 1. Install Dependencies
 Clone the repository and install project dependencies: